maxibor/sourcepredict/paper/paper.md

 Using samples of known sources, a reference dataset can be established with the taxonomic composition of the samples, *i.e.* the organisms identified in the samples as features, and the sources of the samples as class labels.
 With this reference dataset, a machine learning algorithm can be trained to predict the source of unknown samples (sinks) from their taxonomic composition.
 Other tools used to perform the prediction of a sample source already exist, such as SourceTracker [@sourcetracker], which employs Gibbs sampling.
-However, with Sourcepredict using a dimension reduction algorithm, followed by K-Nearest-Neighbors (KNN) classification, the interpretation of the results is made more straightforward thanks to the embedding of the samples in a human observable low dimensional space.
+However, the Sourcepredict results are easier interpreted since the samples are embedded in a human observable low-dimensional space.
+This embedding is performed by a dimension reduction algorithm followed by K-Nearest-Neighbours (KNN) classification.

 ## Method